agyapongeli77/react_weather_app/README.md

 ## Functionality

 - [x] User can get the current weather temperature of a city by seraching for it.
-- [x]Data fetched from the Open Weather API by city.
+- [x] Data fetched from the Open Weather API by city.
-- [x] Concepts applied include working with API using axios, condition rendering, React Events, etc
+- [x] Concepts applied include working with API using axios, condition rendering, React Events, React State, React Props etc

 <br/>